youngboy/engine-docs/source/setup-node.md

 order: 1
 ---

 We provide an NPM package that includes a pre-built copy of the Engine proxy.
-It spawns an Engine process side-by-side with the Graphql server process.
-Incoming graphql operations get routed through the proxy and then into your server.
+It spawns an Engine process side-by-side with your GraphQL server process.
+Incoming GraphQL operations get routed through the Engine proxy and then into your server.

-These are the set of steps you'll follow to configure Engine:
+The steps you'll follow to configure Engine are:

-* Install the NPM Engine package.
+1. Install the NPM Engine package.
-* Install Apollo tracing for your GraphQL server
+2. Install Apollo tracing for your GraphQL server
-* Deploy your server - you are then all set up!
+3. Deploy your server - you are then all set up!

 ## Install the NPM Engine agent